mathigon/textbooks/content/divisibility-and-primes/content.md

 > id: cicadas1

 This number seems to be much larger if the cicada cycle is a prime number like 13 and 17.
-That‘s is because prime numbers don‘t share any factors with 6, so when calculating the lcm we don‘t cancel any duplicate factors.
+That’s because prime numbers don’t share any factors with 6, so when calculating the lcm we don’t cancel any duplicate factors.

 Of course, cicadas have no idea what prime numbers are – but over millions of years, evolution has worked out that prime cycles are the safest.
 The predator